ZPascal/grafana_api_sdk/docs/content/grafana_api/alerting.md

 def create_or_update_ruler_group_by_namespace(namespace: str,
                                               group_name: str,
                                               rules: list,
-                                              recipient: any = "grafana",
+                                              datasource_uid: str = "grafana",
                                               interval: int = 0)
 ```

-The method includes a functionality to create or update a ruler group specified by the namespace name, a ruler group name, a ruler rule object list, the recipient and an interval
+The method includes a functionality to create or update a ruler group specified by the namespace name, a ruler group name, a ruler rule object list, the datasource_uid and an interval

 **Arguments**:

 - `namespace` _str_ - Specify the namespace name
 - `group_name` _str_ - Specify the ruler group name
 - `rules` _list_ - Specify the ruler rule object list
-- `recipient` _any_ - Specify the recipient datasource id of the alerts (default grafana)
+- `datasource_uid` _str_ - Specify the datasource uid or recipient of the alerts (default grafana)
 - `interval` _int_ - Specify the interval of the ruler (default 0)